alanszlosek/pimera/README.md

 PiMera hopes to be an end-to-end security/critter camera application, with a web UI for browsing recordings.

-The camera application runs on Raspberry Pi computers that use the Rasperry Pi camera modules.
+The camera application (`mmal-version` folder) runs on Raspberry Pi computers that use the Rasperry Pi camera modules.
 It saves H264 video whenever motion is detected within the camera frame.
 I'm striving for 1640x922 at 30fps (see note at end of this section), even on a Pi Zero W.

 The processing scripts and video browsing UI use Python, MySQL, and JavaScript.
+These run on a dedicated server.

 ## Repository layout